mltframework/mlt_web/developers/Framework.md

 Now all we need do is to replace these lines in the main function:

 ~~~
-// Create a normalised producer
+// Create a normalized producer
        mlt_producer world = mlt_factory_producer( NULL, argv[ 1 ] );
 ~~~